wazuh/wazuh/src/unit_tests/os_regex/test_os_regex_execute.md

 Where:
 - `description` (string/optional): Unit test description.
+- `skip_test` (bool/optional): If true, the test is skipped.
+This allows developing tests that should work but are not, until fixed, given known buggy cases.
+This option is used in tests that produce segmentation faults or conditions that abort the tests and can not be handled.
 - `ignore_result` (bool/optional): If true, the test is executed but if it fails then such failures are ignored.
-This allows having tests for known buggy cases.
+This allows having tests for known buggy cases but prevents them to fail.
+This option is used in tests that fail but still can be bypassed.
 - `debug` (bool/optional): If true, it prints a verbose description of the errors.
 - `pattern` (string) : OS Regex pattern.
 - `log` (string): Log to be analyzed.